mmcc007/todo/README.md

     It is recommended to use the same name in both stores.
 For example, `MyUniqueAppName`.

-4. Provide additional required information `Short Description`, `Long Description`, screenshots, etc...
+4. Provide additional required information 'Short Description', 'Long Description', screenshots, etc...

     For icon generation try https://makeappicon.com/, https://pub.dartlang.org/packages/flutter_launcher_icons